ncik-roberts/ncik-roberts.github.io/posts/bst.md

   | Some _ -> a
   | _ -> b ()

-let rec find' (f : 'a -> 'b option) (t : 'a complete_tree) : 'b option =
-  match t with
+(* This will typecheck only after we annotate the type correctly. *) let rec find' (f : 'a -> 'b option) (t : 'a complete_tree) : 'b option = match t with
   | End -> None